ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 Yet another avenue could just be using the tool that comes

-Perhaps some of these changes are to look at temporality.
-In aggregate people sentiment changes and thus it averages out therefore we do not see the any dicernable patterns in this paper.
+Perhaps some of these changes are to look at temporarily.
+In aggregate people sentiment changes and thus it averages out therefore we do not see the any discernible patterns in this paper.

 Conduct on clean and perhaps better labeled dataset perform with cleaner measures of sentiment.